How Many Countries Are There In Europe? 49!

 The 4 places make up the country called the United Kingdom.
 They all carry British passports, all use British pound sterling, all are answerable to the British government, pay British taxes and fly under the official flag of the Union Jack.
 Again, this isn’t an opinion, it’s a fact.
 Sorry if it upsets anyone!

-There are plenty of other places that are countries in some people’s minds but if you look closely they actually belong to other states, They are known as Dependencies.
+There are plenty of other places that are countries in some people’s minds.
+But if you look closely they actually belong to other states, They are known as Dependencies.
+Here is a list of the dependencies in Europe.
+Remember, these aren’t countries.

-3) Svalbard – Norway (another great destination where you can see polar bears in the wild, check out my last trip to Svalbard)
+This is the second coolest island in the world.
+The coolest, in my opinion, is Socotra, Yemen.
+And another great destination where you can see polar bears in the wild, check out my last trip to Svalbard.

 So there are 49 countries in Europe?

 Yes, there are 49 countries in Europe.
-You also have some separatist regions within Europe who want to become independent like Catalonia and Corsica in Spain, but they also can’t be considered countries.
+You also have some separatist regions within Europe who want to become independent like Catalonia in Spain or Corsica in France, but they also can’t be considered countries.
 So 49 countries it is.

 If you really want, you could remove all the thoughts of politics and technical facts, and then add into that disputed territories, dependencies and of course Turkey and Russia to that list if you want to make a list of all places you need to visit before you’ve truly travelled the whole of Europe.
 That would be 49 + 16 = 65 countries in ‘Extended Europe‘ if you will.
 Or the opposite, and do the 49 countries minus the 3 Caucasus countries (Georgia, Armenia and Azerbaijan)giving you 46 countries in Europe.
 I’ll stick with 49 as my official answer though.